-The Board consists of our Chairman of the Board, President and Chief Executive Officer, Jeffrey T. Gill, R. Scott Gill and six independent directors.
+The Board consists of our Chairman of the Board, President and Chief Executive Officer, Jeffrey T. Gill, R. Scott Gill and five independent directors.
 The independent directors annually select a Lead Independent Director.
 Our independent directors meet in executive session, chaired by our Lead Independent Director, several weeks in advance of each regularly scheduled Board meeting.
-During 2020, the Lead Independent Director presided over six such meetings, reported to the Board on the results of such meetings and periodically inquired of the independent directors with any ongoing changes in their respective biographies, any related person transactions and any potential conflicts of interest.
+During 2021, the Lead Independent Director presided over six such meetings, reported to the Board on the results of such meetings and periodically inquired of the independent directors with any ongoing changes in their respective biographies, any related person transactions and any potential conflicts of interest.
 The Board has three standing committees - Audit and Finance, Compensation, and Nominating and Governance, each of which is comprised solely of independent directors.

 The Board with and through its committees is actively involved in oversight of risks that could affect the Company.
 While the oversight of certain risks related to compensation, financial or governance matters are conducted primarily through designated committees of the Board, as disclosed more fully in the charters of each of such committees, the full Board has retained responsibility for general oversight of risks.
 The Board satisfies this responsibility through reports by each committee chair regarding the committee's considerations and actions, as well as through regular reports directly from officers responsible for oversight of particular risks within the Company.
+The Board also has direct access to the Company's officers to further inquire about risks between meetings with such reports.

-The Audit and Finance Committee is generally responsible for oversight of the Company's relationship with its independent public accountants, financial reporting and internal controls, debt and credit agreements, and other financial compliance matters, including the risk associated with such areas.
-The Compensation Committee is generally responsible for oversight of the recruitment, retention and motivation of the Company's executive management and other employees, including compensation, performance evaluation processes and succession planning matters for directors, officers and other key personnel, including associated risks with such areas.
-The Nominating and Governance Committee is generally responsible for oversight of the nominating and self-evaluative processes with respect to service on the Board, and for oversight of other corporate governance matters, including the associated risks with such areas.
+The Audit and Finance Committee is generally responsible for oversight of the Company's relationship with its independent public accountants, financial reporting and internal controls, debt and credit agreements, privacy and cybersecurity and other financial compliance matters, including the risk associated with such areas and the Company's risk mitigation strategies.
+The Compensation Committee is generally responsible for oversight of the recruitment, retention and motivation of the Company's executive management and other employees, including compensation and incentive compensation plans, performance evaluation processes and succession planning matters for officers and other key personnel, including associated risks with such areas.
+The Nominating and Governance Committee is generally responsible for succession planning matters for directors, oversight of the nominating and self-evaluative processes with respect to service on the Board, oversight of the Company's activities relating to environmental, social and governance (ESG) matters, and the external reporting thereof, and for oversight of other corporate governance matters, including the associated risks with such areas.